 - Place everything in a blender, apart from the agar agar mixture, with half a cup / 120 ml of water and blend until smooth.

-- Whisk together the sunflower seed mixture and the agar agar until it’s all combined.
+- Whisk together the sunflower seed cheese mixture and the agar agar until it’s all combined.

 - Pour into a dish, about 6″ in diameter, and then place in the fridge for an hour to set.

-- Take out of the dish once set and enjoy this vegan cheese in place of normal cheese.
+- Take the sunflower cheese out of the dish once set and enjoy this vegan cheese in place of normal cheese.
 It will last a few days in the fridge.